German diaspora: South Africa

 In South Africa, a number of Afrikaners and Boers are of partial German ancestry, being the descendants of German immigrants who intermarried with Dutch settlers and adopted Afrikaans as their mother tongue.
 Professor JA Heese in his book Die Herkoms van die Afrikaner (The Origins of Afrikaners) claims the modern Afrikaners (who total around 3.5 million) have 34.4% German ancestry.

 Germans also emigrated to South Africa during the 1850s and 1860s, and settled in the Eastern Cape area around Stutterheim, and in Kwazulu-Natal in the Wartburg area, where there is still a large German-speaking community.
 Mostly originating from different waves of immigration during the 19th and 20th centuries, an estimated 12,000 people speak German or a German variety as a first language in South Africa.
 Germans settled quite extensively in South Africa, with many Calvinists immigrating from Northern Europe.
 Later on, more Germans settled in the KwaZulu-Natal and elsewhere.
 Here, one of the largest communities are the speakers of "Nataler Deutsch", a variety of Low German, who are concentrated in and around Wartburg.
 German is slowly disappearing elsewhere, but a number of communities still have a large number of speakers and some even have German language schools.
-In South Africa Live in 2020 around 17,000 German Nationals.
+Around 17,000 German Nationals lived in South Africa in 2020.

 Tanzania

-When mainland Tanzania, Rwanda, and Burundi were under German control they were named German East Africa and received some migration from German communities.
+When mainland Tanzania, Rwanda, and Burundi were under German control, they were named German East Africa; they received some migration from German communities.
 After Tanganyika and Ruanda-Urundi became British and Belgian mandates following Germany's defeat in World War I, some of these communities remained.